-It’s the final countdown before Valentine’s Day.
+It's the final countdown before Valentine's Day.
 Many idealistic romantics look upon it in hopeful anticipation but it can be a stressful time for those who might not have a special Valentine.
-Or, especially stressful if your Valentine has big expectations of romantic experience that you’re just not up for.
+Or, especially stressful if your Valentine has big expectations of a romantic experience that you're just not up for.

 But whether Cupid's arrows have missed you entirely, or you're in a relationship with a partner whose idea of romance consists of Netflix and Chill, we've got you covered.
 Here are a few last-minute Valentine's Day ideas for a fun and festive celebration.
 And yes, it goes without saying, but many of these activities apply to everyone- so don't let the categories limit you!